sictweb/bti425-2020/graded-work/assign2.md

 The number of days is a calculated value.
 Use the Moment.js library to generate an integer value.

 In [the notes](https://sictweb.github.io/bti425/notes/react-app-design-basics#rendering-data-in-a-collection), you learned how to render data in a collection.
 That's what we will do here.
+Follow the guidance in the notes, and in the documentation.

 <br>

 **TeamsPanel component**

-TBA
+The guidance here will be similar to the ProjectsPanel above.
+Follow it, and make changes (logic, symbol names, etc.) where necessary and appropriate.

+In the table, render the team name, and the number of employees on the team.

 <br>

 **EmployeesPanel component**

-TBA
+The guidance here will be similar to the two panels above.
+Follow it, and make changes (logic, symbol names, etc.) where necessary and appropriate.

+In the table, render the employee name (nicely, in first name plus last name format, and the employee's job/position/title.

 <br>

 **Overview component**

+( more to come )

 TBA